Fowler Avenue Connection

 Thinking years ahead rather than just about tomorrow's commuters

-by Beth A, over 2 years ago
+by Beth A, about 4 years ago

 Please consider how we could plan for the longterm future with this important connecting path.
 Instead of business as usual, why not make a really useable bike path and a separate bus-only road through the area?
 This could help preserve neighborhoods and most of the existing habitat, allow for transportation, and provide a model or test for an innovative solution.
 If it works here, such connectors could be expanded to other parts of the city.
 More roads for easy, single-driver commuting will only lead to more cars, pollution, noise, and eventual gridlock.